BMC thinks floods are the only natural disaster that can hurt Mumbai

-Completely ignoring the fact that Mumbai lies in a Seismic Zone III area, the controversial Development Plan had mentioned floods as the sole natural disaster that could hurt the city, say activists and political parties
+Completely ignoring the fact that Mumbai lies in a Seismic Zone III area, the Development Plan had mentioned floods as the sole natural disaster that could hurt the city, say activists, political parties

 The cataclysmic earthquake in Nepal has opened up another can of worms with respect to the much-maligned Development Plan of the BMC, one that would have put the lives of Mumbaikars at risk.